hanabi/hanabi.github.io/docs/level-8.md

   - Alice does not have any normal *Play Clues* or *Save Clues* to give (precedence 1).
   - Alice does not have any *5 Stalls* to give (precedence 2).
   - Alice does have a *Tempo Clue* to give (precedence 3).
   - Thus, Alice must perform the *Tempo Clue*.
-It will be interpretted as a *Stalling Tempo Clue* (and will not have a *Chop Move* component).
+It will be interpreted as a *Stalling Tempo Clue* (and will not have a *Chop Move* component).
 Furthermore, Alice is not allowed to do any moves with precedence 4 or 5.
 - What is the point of having a complicated table with defined priorities?
 Well, normally, players in stalling situations are not able to give tricky-looking *Finesses*, because everyone else will think that they are just giving a stall clue.
 However, if it can be seen that there is a better clue available for them to give, then everyone can know that they are **not** giving a stall clue.
 So, because of this precedence table, players in stalling situations are still often able to make *Finesses* happen.
 - Obviously, stall clues are not allowed when the player has a known playable card in their hand.